Warning, this will upset some people

 It felt like revenge…

-My experience of sexual and physical abuse and my attempts to understand the levels of trauma associated, are insignificant compared to how cruel and unbelievably debilitating denial or “gaslighting” by family and community can be, and even decades later still has considerable impact.
+My experience of the actual sexual and physical abuse and my attempts to understand and come to terms with the levels of trauma associated, are insignificant compared to how cruel and unbelievably debilitating denial or “gaslighting” by family and community can be, and even decades later still impacts.

-Even though the sexual abuse act itself is a level of trauma, I found the denial, disbelief and isolation associated even deeper and more damaging.
+Even though the sexual abuse act itself is traumatic, I found the denial, disbelief and isolation associated even deeper and more damaging.

 Being told, “don’t be ridiculous” or ” She would never do that” was my normal.